-Fast typists with great listening skills may feel interested in transcription as a work-at-home job.
+Fast typists with excellent listening skills may be interested in transcription as a work-at-home job.
 With automation and digitization, the field of transcription has changed, but there is still plenty of viable work for those interested in transcribing speech to text.

 5. Graphic Designer

 Graphic design is a rapidly changing and growing field.
-Designers are no longer limited to simply creating lettering and logos.
-Even self-taught designers are turning their skills into lucrative careers.
+Designers are no longer limited to simply creating print logos and brochures.
+Even beginners can get started online by creating simple graphics for Pinterest.

 If you’ve got a creative spark and an artistic eye, try your hand at graphic design.
-There are many affordable and accessible resources, training tools, and even software available online.
+There are many affordable and free resources, training tools, and even software programs online.
 The median salary for graphic designers is around $46,000 per year—and some designers earn far more.

 Are you gifted with empathy?
-Are you able to motivate others, mentor them, and advise them in their career and through difficult situations?
+Are you able to motivate others, mentor them, and help them in their life and through difficult situations?
 Coaching is a great industry in which you can help others discover their path and improve their lives.

-Coaching is broken up into many specialized areas, from relationships to career to general life and personal growth.
-There are even coaches who work specifically with people with chronic illnesses.
+Coaching is broken up into many specialized areas, from relationships to business to parenting and career coaches.
+There are even coaches, like Rosalind Joffe, who help people with chronic illnesses.
 In fact, a multiple sclerosis diagnosis is what prompted Rosalind to switch careers.
 If helping others enhance their lives while working from home and setting your own schedule sounds like a career you’d love, check out the accredited coach training from iPEC.

 7. Craft Seller

-Crafty and artistic people can create and sell creations from home.
-Of course, Etsy is always an option, but there are also sites like Conscious Crafties, specializing in providing a selling platform for those with chronic illnesses and pain, emotional health issues, Aspergers, autism, and physical disabilities.
+Crafty and artistic people can make and sell crafts from home.
+Of course, Etsy is always an option for selling your handmade goods.
+Still, sites like Conscious Crafties specialize in providing a selling platform for those with chronic illnesses and pain, emotional health issues, Aspergers, autism, and physical disabilities.